eduardo-w-bandeira/Python-Var-Abbreviations/under_consideration.md

 7. Replace i witk y.
 8. Replace y with i.
 9. Replace x with ks.
-10. Replace the past tense ending "ed" with "d".
+10. Use the full word if the protected name is an abbreviation.
-11. Use the full word if the protected name is an abbreviation.
+11. Add an underscore at the end.

 # Alternatives Under Consideration for Reserved Words
-- ? -- and
+- and_ -- and
-- ? -- as
+- as_ -- as
-- ? -- assert
+- assert_ -- assert
 - awayt -- await
 - breac -- break
 - kontinue -- continue
     - Not cont, since cont = content.
-- ? -- del
+- delete -- del
 - elyf -- elif
-- ? -- else
+- else_ -- else
 - ekscept -- except
 - finalli -- finally
-- ? -- for
+- for_ -- for
-- ? -- from
+- from_ -- from
 - yd -- id
 - yf -- if
 - ymport -- import